 Welcome to Mercedes Child Nutrition Services!

-The online application for P-EBT is now open.
+The online application for P-EBT has been extended until August 31!

 Please review the criteria to see if you need to apply to receive these benefits.
 The application link is provided below.